 This is a new facility for easier browsing of the distribution maps, especially on smart phones and the like.
 Most micro moths have no common English name, so they are listed in alphabetical order using scientific names.
 The lists may take a while to load but once loaded it is usually quite quick to scroll through.
-Click for a large map from which you can go back or forward or even start slide show.
+Click for a large map.

-ABH and B & F refer to checklists.
+ABH refers to a checklist numbering system.
 A major revision of the checklist which included a new numbering system, reordering and updated taxonomic names was published in 2013.
 “A checklist of the Lepidoptera of the British Isles” by Agassiz, D.J.L., Beavan, S.D. & Heckford R.J.
 2013, often referred to as ABH number.
 ABH numbers have replaced the Bradley & Fletcher (B & F) numbering system from “A Recorder’s Log Book or Label List of British Butterflies and Moths” – J.D.Bradley and D.S.
 Fletcher (1979).

 Species density, records density, recorded 10k squares etc.